Common Small Business Tax Deductions

 Uber, Lyft, and public transportation rides are deductible as well as mileage, parking, and tolls.
-The new IRS standard mileage rate for 2020 is 56 cents per mile for Jan - Jun 2022 and 62.5 cents per mile for Jul - Dec 2022.
+The IRS standard mileage rate is 58.5 cents per mile for Jan - Jun 2022 and 62.5 cents per mile for Jul - Dec 2022.

 This is a favorite for many business owners.
 However, it’s important to understand what qualifies and keep good records of business-related meal expenses due to past abuse by taxpayers.
 Documentation should include: